JonathanZWhite/less-in-practice/README.md

 ##Style

 ###IDs vs Classes
-If a style is used only *once* on the page use an ID otherwise use a class.
-If you are not sure, go with a class instead of ID.
+For styles that are used only *once* on the page, use an ID, otherwise use a class.
+If you're not sure, go with a class instead of an ID.
+Personally, I prefer using classes over IDs in most situations since classes reusable and help keep your code DRY.

 ###Naming Conventions
+Naming convention can vary from team to team but the general guideline I follow is

 Naming convention should follow the guidelines set by the language.
 Class names should be short and use dashes to seperate words.
 As a rule of thumb, try keep your class names under 2 words, 3 max.

 ```